2moe/tmoe/Readme.md

 Set other environment variables related to wayland
 `-e QT_QPA_PLATFORM=wayland`

-Note: If you want to run GUI app in a container or sandbox, you should consider using a mature solution like 'flatpak.'
+Note: If you want to run GUI app in a container or sandbox, you should consider using a mature solution like **flatpak**.

 </details>